 Scholastica is another manuscript submission service used by some law reviews and journals.
 There is a small fee per submission.
 Faculty and staff may contact Jennifer Hanrahan for access.

-To showcase the scholarship produced by faculty and staff, a searchable bibliography of books, book chapters and articles resides prominently on the Law School web site.
-Help keep the bibliography up-to-date by regularly submitting your new citations or revisions to Kris Turner.
+To showcase the scholarship produced by faculty and staff, a fully searchable and full-text (copyright-permitting) digital repository of books, book chapters and articles resides prominently on the Law School web site.
+Help keep the digitla repository up-to-date by regularly submitting your new publications to Kris Turner.